muharremgem/HTML_CSS_Bootstrap_site/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML Forms-Input Types
+- HTML Navbar

-- HTML Form Elements
+- HTML image

 - CSS Colors-Border Properties

 - CSS Margins-Padding

-- CSS Properties for Texts-Font Families-Links
+- CSS Properties for Texts-Font "Lato", sans-serif;

 ### At the end of the project, students will be able to;